-Back to definitive painted scene, why is Giorgione’s Tempest divided into two parts: the superior and the inferior one.
+Back to the definitive painted scene, why is Giorgione’s Tempest divided into two parts: the superior and the inferior one.
 Explanations like “ as above so below” can mean nothing and all and might become pure evocative poetry.
-Hermetic symbolism has been taken from laboratory process.
+Hermetic symbolism has been taken from the laboratory process.
 So the superior scene may be the natural and effortless process outside the vessel ( nature actually is an alchemical laboratory) as well as being the volatile part inside a closed vessel.
 While the inferior scene, not lower in rank, has just been the site for a wild fight.
 The dark puddle between the couple should draw our attention and provide a hint.
-Here we are not dealing with an easily perceived intercourse leading to a natural childbirth.
+Here we are not dealing with an easily perceived intercourse leading to natural childbirth.
 But a strained metamorphosis from the dark puddle-well through the woman and the man to the child.
-For in Alchemy only males strangely produce real offspring and this should provides some further hints at the outlandish sexuality of our performers.
+For in Alchemy only males strangely produce real offspring and this should provide some further hints at the outlandish sexuality of our performers.

 The ruins in the middle left are a common symbol for tradition as a whole, an ancient name for Alchemy, our Tradition.
 Two columns stand for another hermetic axiom and key “Solve et Coagula”.
-Differences in columns size do point to differences in operations, indeed just opposite.
-Columns are standing on a piece of wall, a sort of piece of foundation, so they clearly stand for the foundation of our Work.
+Differences in column size do point to differences in operations, indeed just opposite.
+Columns are standing on a piece of wall, a sort of piece of the foundation, so they clearly stand for the foundation of our Work.
 Very easy operation indeed, due to the presence of fire-air-water-earth in the painting, our ancient four elements.
 That’s all we need.